 All Virginia traffic tickets fall under one of two categories: moving and non-moving violations.

-In this article, we’ll explain the penalties and consequences of a wide variety of moving and non-moving violations in Virginia in order to give you a better understanding of how traffic tickets work.
+In this article, we’ll briefly explain the penalties and consequences of a wide variety of moving and non-moving violations in Virginia.

 Moving and Non-Moving Violations in Virginia

 There are several differences between moving and non-moving violations in Virginia.

 Generally speaking, non-moving violations are usually minor offenses that occur when a car is not in motion, and are punished by small fines.

 Most people receive non-moving violations for small procedural matters, including: